-Curriculum 380 Academic Associate: Maurice D. Weir, Professor, Code MA, Ingersoll Hall, Room 335, 408) 646-2608, AV 878-2608.
+Maurice D. Weir, Professor, Code MA, Ingersoll Hall, Room 335, (408) 646-2608, AV 878-2608

-Requirements for the degree Master of Science in Mathematics are met as a milestone en route to satisfying the skill requirements of the curricular program.
+Requirements for the degree Master of Science in Mathematics are met as a milestone en route to satisfying the military educational requirements (MERs) of the curricular program.